8 Things to Do in Marrakech in Winter

 Erg Chebbi, Sahara Desert| ©cattan2011

-Book an excursion to the desert of Marrakech
+Book an excursion to the Marrakech desert

-Participate in the Marrakech Marathon
+6. Take part in the Marrakech Marathon

 Book a guided tour of Marrakech